Chargily/chargily-pay-javascript/README.md

 # Welcome to JavaScript Package Repository
 # for [Chargily Pay](https://chargily.com/business/pay "Chargily Pay")™ Gateway - V2.

-Thank you for your interest in JS Package of Chargily Pay™, an open source project by Chargily, a leading fintech company in Algeria specializing in payment solutions and  e-commerce facilitating, this Package is providing the easiest and free way to integrate e-payment API through widespread payment methods in Algeria such as EDAHABIA (Algerie Post) and CIB (SATIM) into your JavaScript/Node.js projects.
+Thank you for your interest in JS Package of Chargily Pay™, an open source project by Chargily, a leading fintech company in Algeria specializing in payment solutions and  e-commerce facilitating, this Package is providing the easiest and free way to integrate e-payment API through widespread payment methods in Algeria such as EDAHABIA (Algerie Post) and CIB (SATIM) into your JavaScript/Node.js back-end projects.

+**IMPORTANT: This package is meant to be ONLY used in the server-side**

 This package is developed by **Abderraouf Zine ([rofazayn](https://github.com/rofazayn))** and is open to contributions from developers like you.